Jacob Crouch: Stepfather guilty of 'vicious' baby murder

 The stepfather of a 10-month-old baby who endured a "culture of cruelty" has been found guilty of his murder.

-Derby Crown Court heard Jacob Crouch suffered at least 39 rib fractures, and died from a "vicious assault" at the hands of Craig Crouch, 39.
+Jacob Crouch suffered at least 39 rib fractures, and died from a "vicious assault" at the hands of Craig Crouch, 39, Derby Crown Court heard.

-Jacob later contracted an infection and died "in his cot, alone" on 30 December 2020 at home in Linton, near Swadlincote, Derbyshire.
+Jacob died "in his cot, alone" on 30 December 2020 at home in Linton, near Swadlincote, Derbyshire, having suffered a "living hell".

 Jacob's mother Gemma Barton, 33, has been cleared of murdering the boy.